pulp-platform/mempool/CONTRIBUTING.md

   license without discussing first.
 * If a relevant bug or tracking issue exists, reference it in the pull request and commits.
+* When not working on your own fork, please prefix your branch with your username to keep the branches organized.
+I.e., "myname/amazing-feature"

 ## Git Considerations